 Stories that both entertain and educate delivered in a traditional form of oratory with high quality recitation, spirit songs and performance.

-Harvest Moon telling at the Friday night Fire Circle
+Telling at the Friday night Fire Circle

 I am a woman who was exposed to the Wise Woman Tradition in my late teens and never turned back.
 My herbal practice has been anything but linear and has led me to many opportunities to grow, heal, incorporate, and engage in with plants.
 After practicing folk herbalism for many years, which supported the birth of my 2 daughters, I pursued a more “formal” herbal education.
 With both the folk and scientific working to aid me, I feel the desire to continue speaking, teaching, and engaging with the herbal community in any way that I can!